numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 ## What you'll do

-Calculate Air Quality Indices (AQI) and perform paired t-test on them.
+Calculate Air Quality Indices (AQI) and perform paired Student's t-test on them.

 ## What you'll learn